tradebyte/paci/README.md

 5. Check if everything worked on the test.pypi.org site.
 6. Publish it for real: `twine upload dist/*`

+### Releasingi automatically

+You can release a new version by workflows and automatically.

+1. Bump up the version number in `paci/__init__.py` according to [semver](https://semver.org/).
+2. Create a new release tag version and it will start our pipeline and push the new version to PyPI and PyPI test.

 ## Contributing

 See the [CONTRIBUTING] document.<br/>